 - Make your font size clear and legible so that your reader has no need to strain their eyes

-Try building an outline.
-From there you can decide on three main points you want to get across.
+Start by building an outline, and from there you can decide on three main points you want to get across.
 Always make sure each point ties in with what you're writing about.